auto-collab/rule-check-etl/README.md

 ## Usage

 ### Adding Test Queries
 To add queries for testing, create a `.sql` file with your SQL queries.
-Each query should be delimited by a `;`.
+Each query should be delimited by a semicolon `;`.
 Here is an example format:

 ```sql
 ### `queries.sql`